Risk | Vulnerability

 Recently I was speaking with a Black LGBTQ woman who owns a business.
 “I don’t think I would call the police if my business were getting robbed,” she told me.

-This isn’t the first time I’ve heard this; I’ve been asked this question more than once by marginalized people who are worried about contacting the police for help.
+This isn’t the first time I’ve heard this.
+I’ve been asked this question more than once by marginalized people who are worried about contacting the police for help.
 Although I cannot understand the struggles faced by some minority business owners, I worry about victims who don’t feel like they’re able to report crimes.
 It breaks my heart to live in a day and age when that’s even a consideration.

 Should business owners from marginalized communities call the police to report a crime?

-In a single word, yes.
-Some groups — like the Black and LGBTQ community — are suspicious of the police and other authorities due to media and recent events, but the stereotype of the bad cop is one that can hurt you, especially if you’ve been the victim of a crime.
+Some groups — like the Black and LGBTQ community — are suspicious of the police and other authorities due to the media and their lived experience.
+Without minimizing that, the stereotype of the bad cop can hurt you, especially if you’ve been the victim of a crime.

-Not all police officers are bad, just as not all police officers are good.
-But not all customers, patrons, citizens, people will be good either.
+Not all police officers are bad, just as not all police officers are good, but not all customers, patrons, citizens, people will be good either.
 Not every police officer is going to see eye to eye with the people they’re helping either.
-The best police officers are the ones who can put aside their personal beliefs and do their job — protecting you and your business.
-But also realize that not all police officers will be able to do this.
-This is not a justification, but just reality, that like any professional whether they be doctors, accountants, laborers or business owners, they are all human.

 If I’m wary of the police, what can I do?